 How does club membership work?

-Each student has a recommended club as part of their character sheet, but those assignments are not at all binding.
+Each student has a recommended club as part of their character sheet, but those assignments are not binding.
 Club attendance is optional, and students are free to join other clubs, or even attend the meeting of a different club every evening!

 What skills will my child learn by attending Magischola Prep?